Why does TAB skip some tab buttons?

 Powerful event-driven UI components powered by YEH

-This entire tab component uses only 5 root listeners to handle all interactions.
-No matter how many buttons, inputs, or forms you add—even in nested tabs—they all use the same delegated listeners.
-Copy & paste any element and it works immediately without re-initialization.
+This entire tab component uses 5 root listeners (two are required, the remaining ones are added via tabs configuration) to handle all interactions.
+No matter how many buttons, inputs, or forms you add—even in nested tabs—they all use the same delegated listeners added to the root level.

-Click any button to see the event bus in action:
+Click any button to see the event hub in action.
+None of these buttons have active listeners, they're just buttons.

 This is a nested tab component!
 Try these: